 Many hospital-acquired infections (also called HAIs or nosocomial infections) are gram-negative, antibiotic-resistant diseases that can spread quickly between patients and are difficult to treat.
 HAIs are transmitted by nurses and staff who fail at properly washing their hands and sterilize equipment and tools.
 HAIs can leave you sicker than when you entered the hospital, possibly for a routine or minor procedure.

 Nurses are on the frontlines of healthcare.
 Typically they spend more time with patients than do doctors and assume many of the hands-on tasks related to patient care.
 Therefore, understaffed wards and overworked nurses create a particularly dangerous hospital environment, making nurses prone to serious mistakes.

 The hospital may be liable for doctors’ negligence if treatment was provided while you were admitted to the facility or for an outpatient procedure.
 In these cases, hospitals are named as defendants, in addition to the surgeons, obstetricians, orthopedics, cardiologists and anesthesiologists who made the mistakes.

 Nurses and staff are responsible for assisting patients with activities of daily living (ADL), including helping them get into and out of bed, use the toilet, wash or perform other tasks.
 Inattention to the essential ADL activities puts patients at high risk of falls.
 Hospitals have a duty to screen patients for risk of falls and to take appropriate precautions when treating seniors and patients whose balance and mobility are affected by prescription medications or leg or head injuries.

-Consult our Charleston lawyers about recovering for a hospital mistake
+Consult our Charleston hospital negligence lawyers about recovering for a hospital